-The Commission recognises and is guided by the wealth of anti-trust and trade practices/competition law jurisprudence and academic commentary on issues relating to market structure.
-However, as the AEMA and the MCE criteria require consideration of a broader range of issues than would form part of a "traditional" trade practices/competition law analysis, the Commission may have regard to additional matters where appropriate.
-These may include, for example, the impact of the state or effectiveness of competition in the retail market, retail tariff regulation, vertical integration, financial costs of entry, access to energy contracts in wholesale markets and competitive conditions in the wholesale energy markets.
+The Commission recognises and will be guided by the wealth of anti-trust and trade practices law jurisprudence and academic commentary on issues relating to market structure.
+However, as the AEMA and the MCE criteria require consideration of a broader range of issues than would form part of a "traditional" trade practices law analysis, the Commission proposes to have regard to additional matters where appropriate.
+These may include, for example, the impact of the effectiveness of competition in the retail market, retail tariff regulation, vertical integration, financial costs of entry, access to energy contracts in wholesale markets and competitive conditions in the wholesale energy markets.